leggedrobotics/viplanner/omniverse/README.md

 ## Data Collection and Evaluation

 The data collection is currently included in a new internal project and will be released with this project in the future.
-If you require the code, please contact the us per mail.
+If you require the code, please contact us per mail.